Cord Cutting Guides, News, and Reviews

 If you aim to become an internet guru, with a deep and intimate knowledge of every intricacy of the process, your time is probably better spent at a university.
 If, on the other hand, you want a practical understanding of what happens when you type “CordCutting.com” into your favorite web browser (like Chrome or Firefox), you’ve come to the right place.

-In this article, we’ll explain what the internet is, how websites work, how files on the internet know where to go, and what part your modem and router play in this whole process.
+In this article, we’ll explain what the internet is, how websites work, how files on the internet know where to go, where ISPs like CenturyLink and AT&T Internet fit in, and what part your modem and router play in this whole process.
 I hope you didn’t pay for your entire seat, because for the next few minutes you’re only going to need the edge.

 In essence, the internet is a giant series of virtual tubes (yes, Ted Stevens had that part right) that connect all of our computers — and other devices — together.
 Let’s say that you want to send me something like an email or a link to your favorite YouTube video.
 We’ll call whatever you are sending a “packet,” since that is the general term that we use in internet-explainer land.
 Here’s how the internet works step-by-step, following the path the packet will travel from your computer to mine.